Contact Michael for finance, operations, and human resources.

 Nikki Estes, Presenting & Touring Director at South Arts, has worked in the Atlanta nonprofit arts community for over 25 years.
 She joined South Arts in May 2003 and manages several grant programs which awards over $600,000 annually to presenters within a nine-state region.
 She also manages special initiatives that support the presenting and touring dance field – Momentum (a network of five Southern dance companies) and the Dance Touring Initiative (a network of 25 Southern dance presenters).
 Prior to her work at South Arts, Nikki was the Grants Supervisor at the City of Atlanta Office of Cultural Affairs (OCA).
 While at the OCA, Nikki also assisted with the management of the youth arts program and music festivals.
 Nikki has participated as a panelist for the National Endowment for the Arts, Alabama State Council on the Arts, Georgia Council for the Arts, Kentucky Arts Council, Louisiana Division of the Arts, Mississippi Arts Commission, South Carolina Arts Commission, Fulton County Arts Council, and Woodruff Arts Center.
 In July 2020, Nikki joined the Board of Trustees for Dance/USA, a national service organization for professional dance.
 Nikki has also served on the Board of Directors for Atlanta Celebrates Photography and Advisory Board for the Atlanta Foundation Center.
 Nikki holds a BA for Arts Administration and MPA for Nonprofit Management from Georgia State University.

-Damien has worked in the non-profit sector for the past ten years as the Accounting & Human Resources Manager for Hosea Feed the Hungry and Homeless Inc., Financial Analyst for Omega PSI PHI Fraternity Inc. IHQ, the Director of Operations and Accounting for The Hudgens Center for Art and Learning, and as a Business Manager at DeKalb Preparatory Academy.
-He has extensive experience with fund accounting for various grants and government agencies.
+Damien has worked in the Atlanta non-profit sector for over 15 years as an Accounting & Human Resources manager for Hosea Feed the Hungry and Homeless, Financial Analyst for Omega PSI PHI Fraternity Incorporated IHQ, the Director of operations for the Hudgens center for Art and Learning, and the Business Manager at Dekalb Preparatory Academy.
+He has extensive experience with fund accounting for grants and government agencies.

-In his spare time, he enjoys coaching basketball, visiting art museums, and spending time with his family.
+In his spare time, he enjoys coaching basketball and visiting art museums or parks with his family.

 Contact Cathy for information technology and infrastructure items.